 'Henpecko the Monk', 15 June 1912.

-On 9 December 1910, Mager let his 'Monk' characters spoof Arthur Conan Doyle's 'Sherlock Holmes and Dr. Watson', with two protagonists named 'Sherlocko' and 'Watso'.
-Together with Jack Yeats' 'Chublock Homes' (1897), it was arguably the earliest detective comic directly based on 'Sherlock Holmes' and thus paved the way for artists like Leo O'Mealia, Frank Giacoia, Bill Barry, Gary Reed and Guy Davis ('Baker Street') and parodies like Art Huhta's 'Dinky Dinkerton', Will Elder's 'Shermlock Shomes', Manfred Schmidt's 'Nick Knatterton' and Bruce Jones, April Campbell and Brent Anderson's 'Somerset Holmes'.
+On 9 December 1910, Mager let his Monk characters spoof Arthur Conan Doyle's 'Sherlock Holmes and Dr. Watson', with two protagonists named "Sherlocko" and "Watso".
+Together with Jack Yeats' 'Chublock Homes' (1897), it was arguably the earliest detective strip directly based on 'Sherlock Holmes' and so paved the way for artists like Leo O'Mealia, Frank Giacoia, Bill Barry, Gary Reed and Guy Davis ('Baker Street') and parodies like Art Huhta's 'Dinky Dinkerton', Will Elder's 'Shermlock Shomes', Manfred Schmidt's 'Nick Knatterton' and Bruce Jones, April Campbell and Brent Anderson's 'Somerset Holmes'.

-For some reason, perhaps because it parodied a famous literary franchise, Mager's 'Sherlocko the Monk' struck a nerve with readers.
-The feature became very popular and slowly but surely Mager dropped all his other Monko characters in favor of Sherlocko and Watso.
-It developed from a series of standalone gags into a humorous detective serial.
-The series was so beloved that it was adapted into two live-action slapstick comedy films: 'The Robbery at the Railroad Station' (1912) and 'The Henpeckos' (1912), produced by the Champion Film Company.
+For some reason, perhaps because it parodied a famous literary work, Mager's 'Sherlocko the Monk' struck a nerve with readers.
+The feature became very popular and slowly but surely Mager dropped all of his other Monko characters in favor of Sherlocko and Watso.
+The feature developed from a series of standalone gags into a humorous detective serial.
+The comic was so beloved that it was adapted into two live-action slapstick comedy films: 'The Robbery at the Railroad Station' (1912) and 'The Henpeckos' (1912), produced by the Champion Film Company.
 Interestingly enough, Mager didn't shy away from referencing Sherlock Holmes' cocaine habit in his comics.
 Sherlocko regularly asked Watso to bring him a syringe for another junkie shot: "Quick, Watso, the needle!"
-It even became a catch phrase, printed on pinback buttons and borrowed by another cartoonist, Tad Dorgan, for his own comic strip 'Daffydils'.
+It even became a catch phrase, printed on pinback buttons and borrowed by another cartoonist, Tad Dorgan, for his comic strip 'Daffydils'.

-Unfortunately, Mager borrowed a bit too much from Arthur Conan Doyle's original.
+However, Gus Mager borrowed a bit too much from Arthur Conan Doyle's original.
 He didn't just spoof the characters, but also plagiarized entire plot elements from 'Sherlock Holmes' stories, including the assassination attempt from 'The Adventures of the Empty House' (1903).
 Doyle was not charmed and threatened to sue.
-In 1913, Mager would therefore reboot and retitle his feature as 'Hawkshaw the Detective'...
+And so, in 1913, Mager rebooted and retitled his feature as 'Hawkshaw the Detective'.

 Mager's 'Hawkshaw' was also syndicated abroad, like to the Québec newspaper Le Petit Journal (1933-1937).